autorope/donkeycar/docs/parts/imu.md

 This is a cheap, small, and moderately precise imu.
 Commonly available at [Amazon](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dindustrial&field-keywords=MPU6050).

-MPU9250 offer in addition a integrated magnetometer
+MPU9250 offers additional integrated magnetometer.

 * Typically uses the I2C interface and can be chained off the default PWM PCA9685 board.
 This configuration will also provide power.
 * MPU6050: Outputs acceleration X, Y, Z, Gyroscope X, Y, Z, and temperature.